 Stop 3: Explore Reykjavik’s colourful street art scene.

-Iceland loves it’s street art.
+Iceland loves its street art.
 You even see beautiful graffiti art on abandoned barns and outhouses in the Icelandic countryside!
 So it’s a given that you’ll find plenty of street art as you wander around Reykjavik!

-Stop 4: Visit a mueum in Reykjavik
+Stop 4: Visit a museum in Reykjavik

 There are plenty of museums to visit in Reykjavik – great for if you get a rainy day!
-From the National museum of Iceland and the Saga Museum where you can learn about Iceland’s history to a museum about Reykjavik’s punk history, an outdoor museum displaying traditional Icelandic houses (The Abaer Outdoor museum) and even the Phallological museum.
+From the National Museum of Iceland and the Saga Museum where you can learn about Iceland’s history to a museum about Reykjavik’s punk history, an outdoor museum displaying traditional Icelandic houses (The Abaer Outdoor museum) and even the Phallological Museum.
 Yep, a museum dedicated to all things related to the male penis!
 You can even get a selfie next to a giant sperm whale penis!